wethod/learning-center-source/content/dashboard/index.md

 ## Widgets

-Add a new widget to your dashboard is so easy: just click on the "**+**" and pick one from the list of the available widgets.
+<span style="font-size: 1rem;">Adding a new widget to your dashboard is very easy: just click on the “+” sign and</span> pick one from the list of the available widgets.

 {{< img-center src="/uploads/2017/05/22/add-widget.gif" >}}